-There are five categories of measures listed to manage the risks identified in the pest risk assessment:
+There are six categories of measures listed to manage the risks identified in the pest risk assessment:

 - 1. Pest free areas or cold disinfestation for the management of Ceratitis capitata (Mediterranean fruit fly) for persimmons from Israel. - 2.
-Pest free areas or methyl bromide fumigation for the management of Stathmopoda masinissa (persimmon fruit moth) for persimmons from Korea and Japan. - 3.
+Pest free areas/pest free places of production or orchard control and visual inspection and remedial action or methyl bromide fumigation for the management of Stathmopoda masinissa (persimmon fruit moth) for persimmons from Korea and Japan. - 3.
 Export orchard surveillance and sanitation for freedom from Monilinia fructigena (brown rot) for persimmons from Japan, Korea and Israel. - 4.
-Cleaning for the removal of mealybugs, scales and thrips. - 5.
-Inspection for the management of leafrollers and moths. - 6.
+Cleaning for the removal of mealybugs. - 5.
+Inspection and remedial action for the management of scales, thrips, leafrollers and moths. - 6.
 Supporting operational maintenance systems and verification of phytosanitary status.